 Anodized aluminum can be used in any application that already makes use of another metal material.
 At Lorin Industries, we manufacture anodized aluminum for the following industries:

 Anodized aluminum will never rust, patina, or weather, which makes it an attractive choice for beautiful, modern buildings and construction exteriors or interiors.
 Because anodized aluminum can be made to order in any color, finish, or texture, it’s also an attractive, lightweight, and affordable option for interior finishes like ceiling panels, store signage, and elevator panels.

 Three times tougher than the raw material, anodized aluminum performs at any speed.
 From commercial aircraft interiors to rail car panels to the exterior bright trim on sports cars, anodized aluminum offers the durability and weather resistance transportation vehicles need, and the exceptional style they desire.

 Consumers want attractive, long-lasting products that reflect their aesthetics and lifestyle.
 No matter the look, texture, or color you’re looking for, anodized aluminum can deliver.
 From kitchen backsplash panels to microwaves, coffee makers, and other consumer goods, anodized aluminum offers the versatility and quality your consumers demand.

 Whether you’re creating impressive buildings and structures, artwork, the latest line of luxury vehicles, or high-end appliances, anodized aluminum can be a beautiful part of your project or product.
 The anodizing process is eco-friendly and produces a finish with unparalleled and dynamic beauty, longevity, and durability.

-Contact us to discuss how you can create without limitation with Lorin anodized aluminum.
+Contact us to discuss how you can create without limitation with Lorin aluminum anodizing services.
 The beauty and versatility make Lorin anodized aluminum ideal for nearly any application — don’t hold back, reflect your vision with coil anodized aluminum.